christran85-cyber/enterprise-security-operations-lab/README.md

 ## Windows 11

-The Windows 11 VM represents an enterprise workstation configured to generate detailed endpoint security telemetry for centralized monitoring in Wazuh.
+The Windows 11 VM represents an enterprise workstation configured to generate detailed endpoint security telemetry for centralized security monitoring.

 ### Configuration